xytrux/passpocket/INSTALL.md

 ## Running the Application

-To build the application for Windows, run:
+To run the application on any OS, run:

 ```sh
 npm start